Want a car that will last more than 200,000 miles? We have two words for you: Go big.

 - One sedan

-Phong Ly, CEO of iSeeCars.com, says bigger vehicles like the Sequoia are built to last:
+Phong Ly, CEO of iSeeCars, says bigger vehicles like the Land Cruiser and No. 2-ranked Toyota Sequoia are built to last:

 Making your car last

-As should be obvious from the iSeeCars.com rankings, it’s not easy to make a vehicle last 200,000 miles.
-Even in the case of the Sequoia, less than 10% of all vehicles achieve that mark.
+As should be obvious from the iSeeCars rankings, it’s not easy to make a vehicle last 200,000 miles.
+Even in the case of the Land Cruiser, fewer than 16% of all those vehicles achieved that mark.

-Fortunately, there are things you can do to improve your odds of getting your care to that milestone.
+Fortunately, there are things you can do to improve your odds of getting your car to that milestone.

 “Many people skip replacing the timing belt because it can cost several hundred dollars to have this work done.
 But ignoring this form of maintenance can be a big mistake.”

 How do you get your car to last longer?
 Share your tips below or on our Facebook page.